CLI Usage

 --container-runtime

-Podman is used by default to build images.
+Specifies the containerization tool used to build images.
+Default is Podman.
 To use Docker:

 $ ansible-builder build --container-runtime=docker